Photovoltaic solar energy: what it is and how it works

 Off-grid systems

-Off-grid systems are independent of the public electrical grid and are used for self-consumption in places that do not have access to the electrical grid or in specific applications.
+Off-grid systems are independent of the public power grid and are used for self-consumption in locations that do not have access to the power grid or in specific applications.
 These systems generate electricity from solar energy and store it in batteries for later use.

-They are used in isolated homes, remote weather stations, road lighting in rural areas or remote locations, and in situations where it is not possible or cost-effective to connect to the conventional electrical grid.
+They are used in isolated homes, remote weather stations, road lighting in rural areas or remote locations, and in situations where it is not possible or cost effective to connect to the conventional power grid.

 Author: